Abbreviated Curriculum Vitae

 PUBLICATIONS IN PROGRESS

 Decolonizing Diasporas: Radical Mappings of Afro-Atlantic Literature.
-Book Manuscript, under advanced contract with Northwestern University Press.
+Book Manuscript, in peer review with advanced contract, Northwestern University Press.

 “In A Time of Love and Fury.”
 Co-Authored Book Chapter, in preparation.

 “Caramel & Queer”: U.S. Latinx Literature, Anti-Blackness, and Colorblind Rhetoric.”
 Peer Reviewed Journal Article, in preparation.